4W4I5/Semester-6-Notes/Ethical Hacking/Sessional 1 Prep/Sessional 1 Prep Notes.md

 	- Proposed amendments seek to address these concerns and enhance effectiveness.
 # Lecture 1 - Reconnaissance-1
 - What is Recon
+	- Set of processes and techinqies
+		- Footprinting
+		- Scanning
+		- Enumeration
+		-
 - Why
 - Types
 - Goals